 Using umbilical cord stem cells to treat severe Covid

 Because most of the studies done so far involve fewer than 100 patients, the numbers aren’t totally reliable.
 We’ll need bigger studies before we get statistically accurate results.
-Because the studies were conducted in different places, under different conditions and according to different laws, the benefits aren’t 100% clear… yet.
+Because the studies were in different places, under different conditions and according to different laws, the benefits aren’t 100% clear… yet.
 But the early signs are good.

 Future studies will look a lot closer at: